cornucopia-rs/cornucopia/docs/src/configuration.md

 use-workspace-deps = "../../Cargo.toml"
 ```

-When this option is set, Clorinde will:
+When this option is set, Cornucopia will:
 1. Look for dependencies in the specified Cargo.toml file (or `./Cargo.toml` if set to `true`)
 2. Set `workspace = true` for any dependencies that exist in the workspace manifest
 3. Fall back to regular dependency declarations for packages not found in the workspace